Creating an LQA process

 Defining the categories for translation errors and educating stakeholders is important so that when errors occur, the right person can escalate the issue appropriately.

-Once you’ve made a commitment to creating a great multilingual customer experience and have clearly categorized translation errors, you can build the processes for error handling, review, and continuous improvement.
+Once you’ve made a commitment to creating a great multilingual customer experience and have clearly categorized translation errors, you can build the processes for error handling, translation review, and continuous improvement.

 Process